TrollingInDaDeep/DronesliderSwitches/README.md

 Addon PCB for FlipFloaters Hex Drone Slider

 # About
 FlipFloater, great DIY Synth builder (https://flipfloater.net/) created an awesome small DIY Synthesizer.
 It´s a 6-Tone Touch sensitive drone synth with 7 octaves per tone.
 The basis are six Schmitt-Triggers (Squarewaves).
 The pitch of each tone is adjustable and has a 4070 ring modulation and a distortion.
-Great Kit he offered to build at Circuit Control Festival in Dresden (https://www.circuit-control.de/)
+Great Kit he offered to build at Circuit Control Festival in Dresden (https://www.circuit-control.de/).
-The Synth is great and motivated me to continue building electronic projects.
+The Synth is genius and motivated me to continue building electronic projects.
 However my brain is never satisfied, so immediately I started thinking about how to mod this beautiful machine and render it possibly even more useful for making Music.
 The Idea was, that, like an actual drone synth, you don´t need to play it, instead you can fade in and out each of the 6 Voices.
 This should make the sounds much more spheric and ambient.
 With switches I wanted to be able to toggle each of the 7 Voice Octaves.
 As it should be quite an easy project I thought it was time to design this as my first PCB.